Henry-Yip/Henry-Yip.github.io/_Journal/2022-06-03-HowToStudy.markdown

 #### Example:

-For [one of the courses](http://www.drps.ed.ac.uk/22-23/dpt/cxphys10094.htm) I will take, the list is:
+For [One of the Courses](http://www.drps.ed.ac.uk/22-23/dpt/cxphys10094.htm) I will take, the list is:
 ```bash
 PAM Dirac "Principles of Quantum Mechanics"
 J Sakurai "Modern Quantum Mechanics"